David B. Fogel

 Fogel's publications have been cited over 30,000 times.
 His h-index of 63 places him in the top 250 of computer scientists all time by that metric.

 Fogel founded the Evolutionary Programming Society in 1991 and served as the founding chairman of the Evolutionary Programming Conference in 1992.
 He served as chairman again in 1993.
 The conference ran through 1998, with proceedings published by World Scientific, MIT Press, and Springer, whereupon it merged with the IEEE Conference on Evolutionary Computation and the IEE GALESIA conference to become the Congress on Evolutionary Computation, first held in 1999.
 (This later became the IEEE Congress on Evolutionary Computation.)
-In 1996, he was appointed the founding editor-in-chief of the IEEE Transactions on Evolutionary Computation, Following the passing of Prof. Michael Conrad, Fogel became the editor-in-chief of BioSystems in 2000,.
+In 1996, he was appointed the founding editor-in-chief of the IEEE Transactions on Evolutionary Computation, Following the passing of Prof. Michael Conrad, Fogel became the editor-in-chief of BioSystems in 2000.
 He also served as general chairman for the 2002 IEEE World Congress on Computational Intelligence. and founded the IEEE Computational Intelligence Society's Symposium Series on Computational Intelligence in 2007.
 He is the author of 9 books and over 200 publications in evolutionary computing and neural networks.
 Fogel was president of the IEEE Computational Intelligence Society in 2008–2009.
 Fogel has given hundreds of public lectures at conferences, museums, and for corporate events regarding diverse aspects of AI, including the prospects of how it will be used to benefit humanity in the future.

-In 2017, David Fogel began curating AI, science, and technology news on www.davidfogel.com.
+In 2017, David Fogel began curating AI, science, and technology news on his website.